fu8ar/starter-project/README.md

 * a good reference worth watching is https://www.youtube.com/watch?v=zPFsgxPb430 *

-# Install Sass with Mac
+# Install Sass for Mac

 Using a Mac, sass can be installed throught the terminal by adding the following: 'gem install sass'

+# Gulp Packages

 Gulp packages included here are as follows: